sudesh-kumar-cse/react-native-crop-images/README.md

 CropImage.configure({
+    cropEnabled: true, // true or false
-    cropType: 'rectangular', //circular or rectangular
+    cropType: 'circular', //circular or rectangular
-    freeStyleCropEnabled: true, // true or false
+    freeStyleCropEnabled: false, // true or false
-    showCropFrame: true, // true or false
+    showCropFrame: false, // true or false
-    showCropGrid: true, // true or false
+    showCropGrid: false, // true or false
     dimmedLayerColor: '#99000000', // any color
-    imageQuality: '80', // between 60 to 100
+    imageQuality: '60', // between 60 to 100
+    multipleImages:false, // true or false
 });

 const App = () => {